 t = tonne

-Industries with potential for occupational exposure to coal tar and coal-tar pitch include those associated with coke production, coal gasification, steel foundries, aluminum smelting, construction, and during installation of electrical equipment.[1,2] Exposure may occur during production or use of pavement or roofing tar, coal-tar pitch, refractory bricks, paints, enamels, or coatings.
+Other industries with potential for occupational exposure to coal tar and coal-tar pitch include those associated with coke production, coal gasification, steel foundries and during installation of electrical equipment.[1,2] Exposure may also occur during production or use refractory bricks, paints, enamels, or coatings.

 Inhalation, dermal contact and ingestion are all potential routes of exposures for the general public.